ktorio/ktor/README.md

 #### Unopinionated

-Ktor Framework doesn't impose a lot of constraints on what technology a project is going to use – logging, templating, messaging, persistent, serializing, dependency injection, etc.
+Ktor Framework doesn't impose a lot of constraints on what technology a project is going to use – logging, templating, messaging, persistence, serialization, dependency injection, etc.
 Sometimes it may be required to implement a simple interface, but usually it is a matter of writing a transforming or intercepting function.
 Features are installed into the application using a unified *interception* mechanism which allows building arbitrary pipelines.